-This feature will flash the exterior lamps and allows some of the exterior lamps and most of the interior lamps to turn on briefly when on the Remote Keyless Entry (RKE) transmitter is pressed to locate the vehicle.
+This feature will flash the exterior lamps when $\widehat{\blacksquare}$ on the Remote Keyless Entry (RKE) transmitter is pressed to locate the vehicle.

 Exit Lighting

 This allows the selection of how long the exterior lamps stay on when leaving the vehicle when it is dark outside.